qkzk/fm/development.md

   - [ ] open 2 menus at once and navigate separately
         use 2 windows ?
   - [ ] moving left shouldn't move right
+- [x] DrawMenu used to display most of navigable elements.

 ## TODO